-Here’s Dr Kidd’s recommendation for an ideal “platinum level” lifetime wellness blood chemistry monitoring program:
+Here’s Dr Kidd’s recommendation for an ideal lifetime wellness blood chemistry monitoring program …

-Sometime shortly after your dog reaches adulthood, run a regular chemistry panel, such as a SMAC-20, which provides 20 different blood chemistries.
+Shortly after your dog reaches adulthood, run a regular chemistry panel.
+One like a SMAC-20 will provide 20 different blood chemistries.

 This test is a great tool to use as a part of the dog’s permanent record.
-You can refer back to it and compare with it chemistry panels taken later in life.
-Use it to identify your dog’s health trends and catch any changes.
+You can compare it with chemistry panels taken later in life.
+This will help identify your dog’s health trends and catch any changes.

-And if there are any abnormalities in your young dog, there would be a decent chance of keeping them from becoming worse as your dog ages.
+And if there are any abnormalities in your young dog, there is a better chance of stopping them from becoming worse as your dog ages.

-Even if your veterinarian has an in-house lab, ask her to draw the samples and send them to a veterinary reference lab.
+Even if your veterinarian has an in-house lab, ask her to send the samples to a veterinary reference lab.

 There are two reasons for this:

-When your dog starts to hit middle age (about 7 or 8 years old for most breeds, when many vets will already consider dogs “seniors”), consider getting annual physical exams, a chemistry panel (with appropriate add-ons), CBC, and urinalysis.
+When your dog starts to hit middle age (about 7 or 8 years old for most breeds), consider getting …

 Make sure your veterinarian compares these results to your dog’s young adult values.
 She should be able to spot any ongoing trends that could be helped with additional holistic support.